raphaAcp/raphaAcp/README.md

 - 👋 Hi, I’m @raphaAcp
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on student
 - 📫 How to reach me: email

 <!---